Umersaeed81/File_Management_Operations/Copying_Files_Based_on_Name_Patterns/Example-19.md

 ## Description

 In this example, the script is enhanced to exclude subfolders from the copy operation.
-It only processes and copies files that start with the specified characters, ensuring that no subfolders are mistakenly copied.
+It only processes and copies files that start with the specified characters.

 ## Limitations